-It’s this achievement that prompted Namco to declare Mitchell the “Video Game Player of the Century.”
-The company flew him to Japan, brought him onstage at the Tokyo Game Show, and offered him a chance to meet the creators of Pac-Man, including designer Toru Iwatani and Namco founder Masaya Nakamura.
+It’s this achievement that prompted Twin Galaxies to declare Mitchell the “Video Game Player of the Century.”
+Namco, the company behind Pac-Man, even flew Mitchell to Japan, brought him onstage at the Tokyo Game Show, presented him with a commemorative plaque, and offered him a chance to meet founder Masaya Nakamura.

 Despite the wealth of media coverage at the time, I’d never heard of Billy Mitchell or his perfect Pac-Man score until years after the fact.
 Like most, I first encountered Mitchell in The King of Kong, a 2007 documentary that framed itself around the rivalry between Mitchell and Washington schoolteacher Steve Wiebe to set a new record in Donkey Kong.